chibasky/hll/pages/Update 12, Falling Dark.md

 	- [Fixed] Adjustments to LoD settings across a number of assets
 - Known Key Issues
 	- [[Ammo drop ability]] description mentions x5 rearms instead of x12.
-	- Specific assets appear to LoD aggressively on some maps (notably Omaha)
+	- Specific assets appear to LoD aggressively on some maps, notably [[Omaha Beach]]